-PHYSICAL EDUCATION PUPIL INSTRUCTORS (PEPI-II)
+PHYSICAL EDUCATION PUPIL INSTRUCTORS (PEPI-II) Grade Level: 11, 12

-Prerequisites: PEPI-I and Teacher Approval Credit: 1 unit
+Prerequisites: PEPI-I and Teacher Approval

 The second year is a peer-tutoring program for rising juniors and seniors.
 They may assist elementary classroom teachers, elementary physical education specialists, or middle and high school physical education teachers in teaching physical education.
 Content and experience provided through this course assist students in developing leadership skills in working with the very young as well as their own peer group.